 Tuition payments are due the first day of the semester unless other arrangements are made with the Finance Office.
 It is the student's responsibility to obtain a signed copy of any such arrangement from the Finance Office.
 Failure to make timely tuition payments according to payment arrangements may result in loss of access to learning platforms.
-In order to progress to the next semester, students must have a balance of zero in their account.
+In order to progress to the next semester, students must have fully paid their tuition for the current and previous semesters.
 Students may use any of the payment options below.